nighthawkcoders/APCSA/_posts/2022-09-05-TT-spring_boot.md

 ---
 toc: true
 layout: post
-title: Java Backend Development - Spring Boot
+title: Java Spring Backend
-description: The Spring Framework is a Java platform that provides comprehensive infrastructure support for developing Java applications.
-Spring handles the complicated infrastructure problems so you can focus on the purpose of your application.
+description: The Spring Framework is the backend Java development platform that provides comprehensive support for Java applications.
+Spring handles the complicated infrastructure problems so students can focus on the purpose of your application.
 Spring Boot is a micro Service that is used to build stand-alone application.
 permalink: /techtalk/spring_boot
 image: /images/spring_boot.png
 categories: [techtalk]